New Camper FAQ

 How many campers are at camp?
 How many staff and counselors?

-Hosmer Point is a small camp, with only 100 campers at any given time.
+Hosmer Point is a small camp, with only 102 campers at any given time.
 We keep our size small on purpose so that everyone can form relationships with one another and build a strong camp community.
 Our campers always say that the "feeling of family" or feeling like "home" is what makes Hosmer Point special.
-We have a counselor to camper ratio of at least one staff person for every four campers, but usually the ratio is closer to 1 to 3.
+We have an overall counselor to camper ratio of at least one staff person for every four campers, but usually the ratio is closer to 1 to 3.
 Each cabin of 10 campers has two counselors who also lead activities around camp.
 We also have special staff who just lead activities and live elsewhere on or off site.

 What medical facilities are at camp?

 The health and safety of our campers and staff is our highest priority and we work very hard to keep everyone physically and emotionally safe each and every day.
 We have a well equipped health facility at camp with a registered nurse living on-site, and beginning in 2022, a mental health professional who is on-call to be available by phone.
 Staff are trained in first aid and preventative care.
 The local hospital is 40 minutes away.
-Staff trained in wilderness first aid accompany overnight hiking trips.
+Staff trained in wilderness first aid accompany overnight off-site hiking trips.
 We're happy to answer any questions you may have about the care we can provide or our emergency procedures, and can also put you in touch with the camp nurse to discuss concerns specific to your child.

 My child has a medical, behavioral, mental health, or developmental condition.
 Can they attend?